 “For example, if you study Protocol XYZ, but you have never dealt with it on your job, it doesn’t have as much impact.
 But six months later, Protocol XYZ is front and centre at your job.
 You can go back to your course when that protocol was taught and review, allowing a timely application at the job site.
 When you study face-to-face, you may have a textbook for reference, but not the entire course with lectures.”

 “In many aspects, as safety professionals, we’re salesmen.
 We’re selling a product, and our product is knowledge of hazard and risk, and a commitment to action by individuals to ensure that safety is within a work environment,” Pozniak said.

 Pozniak says UFred is currently revamping its programs to focus on how to create a safety management system where OHS professionals will ‘Plan, Do, Check, Act.’

 “It shows people how to plan, and planning is creating that process to address the hazards, risks and controls in the workplace, and also consider legislative process and standards for best practice,” she said.

-To read about UFred’s OHS programs, please click the buttons below:
+To read about UFred’s OHS programs, please click below: